 For all of these features and tools, the service’s prices range from less than $2 per month to $10.99 per month, depending on how long you commit.
 Keep in mind that for longer packages, you will have to pay the full price of the package upfront.
 To further protect users’ privacy, VeePN allows payments through anonymous cryptocurrencies such as Bitcoin, Litecoin and some others.
 Conventional online payment methods include PayPal, credit/debit card and Paymentwall.

 You won’t find a free trial period or tier, though.
-Of course, as is the case with all legitimate VPN services, VeePN has a 14-day and 30-day money-back guarantee policy (depending on the package you choose), but it does take into account the number of times you have connected to the service while managing refund claims.
+Of course, as is the case with all legitimate VPN services, VeePN has a 14-day and 30-day money-back guarantee policy (depending on the package you choose).

 No matter how good it is, no VPN provider is worth anything to you without a good logging policy if you want privacy.
 (Some people only sign up for VPNs to unblock streaming services like Netflix, Amazon Prime Video and BBC iPlayer instead of protecting their privacy or ensuring data security.)